Last updated on July 8th, 2021 at 11:54 am

-Consider a project that entails maintenance or extension of parts of the system that don’t manifest a specific class of technical debt, and which don’t depend on elements that do manifest it, are much less likely to incur the MICs associated with that debt.
-So with respect to any particular class of technical debt, during time periods in which no projects incur MICs, the interest accrued in those periods can be zero.
+Consider a project that entails maintenance or extension of parts of the system that don’t manifest a specific class of technical debt.
+And suppose that the assets in question don’t depend on elements that do manifest that debt.
+Such a project is less likely to incur the MICs associated with that debt.
+So with respect to any particular class of technical debt, there might be time periods in which no projects incur MICs.
+During those periods, the interest accrued can be zero.
 In other time periods, the interest accrued on account of that same class of technical debt could be very high indeed.

 A capacity for projecting MICs associated with a particular class of technical debt can be useful to planners as they work out schedules for maintenance projects, development projects, and technical debt retirement projects.
 Technical debt retirement projects are also subject to MICs, including from classes of technical debt other than the debt they’re retiring.